freedomofpress/securedrop/docs/journalist.rst

 documents, pdf, tar, tar.bz2, tar.gz, zip, mp3, mp2, mp1, mpa, ogg,
 and flac.
 You can open MAT by clicking **Applications** in the top left corner, Accessories, Metadata Anonymisation Toolkit.

-Journalists should take care to research submissions using the Tor Browser, ideally in a new Tails session for highly sensitive submissions.
-For more information, visit the Tails guide to `working with sensitive documents`_.

 We recommend always doing as much work as possible inside of Tails before copying documents back to your *Journalist Workstation*.
 This